Principal Components Bias in Over-parameterized Linear Models, and its Manifestation in Deep Neural Networks: PC-Bias: Learning Order Constancy

 \subsection{Neutralizing the PC-bias Leads to Diminishing LOC}

 Whitening the data eliminates the \emph{PC-bias} as shown in \fig\ref{fig:stds_cats_dogs_1_matrix_whitening}, since all the singular values are now identical.
 Here we use this observation to further probe into the dependency of the \emph{Learning Order Constancy} on the \emph{PC-bias}.
-Starting with the linear case, we trained 4 ensembles of $N$=$10$ $2$-layered linear networks (following the same methodology as Section~\ref{sec:methods}) on the cats and dogs dataset, $2$ with and $2$ without ZCA-whitening.
-We computed the \emph{accessibility} score for each ensemble separately, and correlated the scores of the $2$ ensembles in each test case.
+Starting with the linear case, we trained four ensembles of $N$=$10$ two-layered linear networks (following the same methodology as Section~\ref{sec:methods}) on the cats and dogs dataset, two with and two without ZCA-whitening.
+We compute the \emph{accessibility} score for each ensemble separately, and correlate the scores of the two ensembles in each test case.
 Each correlation captures the consistency of the \emph{LOC-effect} for the respective condition.
 This correlation is expected to be very high for natural images.
 Low correlation implies that the \emph{LOC-effect} is weak, as training the same network multiple times yields a different learning order.

 \fig\ref{subfig:accessilibity_whiten_cats_and_dogs_linear_network} shows the results for deep linear networks.
 As expected, the correlation when using natural images is very high.
 However, when using whitened images, correlation plummets, indicating that the \emph{LOC-effect} is highly dependent on the \emph{PC-bias}.
 We note that the drop in the correlation is much higher when considering only the $20\%$ "fastest learned" examples, suggesting that the \emph{PC-bias} affects learning order more strongly at earlier stages of learning.